-Rules for calculating the "Non-salaried staff" module
+Rules for computing the "Non-salaried personnel" module

 A. General rules

 The entrepreneur will be counted as a non-salaried person.
 In those cases in which dedication of less than 1,800 hours/year can be accredited for objective reasons, such as retirement, disability, plurality of activities or temporary closure of the operation, the effective time dedicated to the activity will be computed.

 In these cases, for the quantification of the management, organization and planning tasks of the activity and, in general, those inherent to its ownership, the owner of the activity will be counted as 0.25 people /year , except when higher or lower effective dedication is proven.